Samhain: 7 Facts about the Unpopular Origins of Halloween

 Samhain or Halloween

 It’s the time of the year when things get spooky.
-The days get shorter, the leaves turn orange and brown, and supermarkets try to sell you all manner of foods which look like eyeballs and spiders, even though nobody in their normal mind would eat eyes and spiders.
-Today Halloween is incredibly commercialized and often a completely secular celebration where people don’t even know what they’re celebrating or why.
-A bit like how nobody knows where the stories of the giant bunny delivering chocolate eggs in the dead of the night at Easter came from.
-Halloween isn’t quite as far from its original intentions as Easter is, though.
-And while lots of countries like the UK blame the Americans for popularizing things like pumpkins and trick-or-treating, the origins behind this holiday are much closer to the Irish people.
-To discover the truth, we have to go to Ireland and look at an older, slightly different festival called Samhain.
+The days get shorter, the leaves turn orange and brown, and supermarkets try to sell you all manner of foods which look like eyeballs and spiders, even though nobody in their average mind would eat eyes and spiders.
+Today, Halloween is incredibly commercialized and often an utterly secular celebration where people don’t even know what they’re celebrating or why.
+It’s a bit like nobody knows where the stories of the giant bunny delivering chocolate eggs in the dead of the night at Easter came from.

 Samhain as the Pagan New Year